Jurassic World Rebirth: Home media

-Jurassic World Rebirth was released on digital download on August 5, 2025, and was released on 4K Ultra HD Blu-ray, Blu-ray and DVD on September 9, 2025.
+The film was released on digital download on August 5, 2025, and was released on 4K Ultra HD Blu-ray, Blu-ray and DVD on September 9, 2025.

+As part of Universal's long-term deal with Amazon Prime Video for its live-action films, the film began streaming on Peacock on October 30, 2025, before moving to Prime Video for the next ten months, and returning to Peacock for the remaining four.

 Reception

 Box office

-Jurassic World: Rebirth grossed $339.6 million in the United States and Canada, and $529.2 million in other territories, for a worldwide total of $868.8 million.
+Jurassic World Rebirth grossed $339.6 million in the United States and Canada, and $532.8 million in other territories, for a worldwide total of $872.4 million.

 Domestic

 The Hollywood Reporter initially projected a $100–125 million 5-day opening weekend in the United States and Canada while Deadline Hollywood projected $115–135 million.
 In the week of release, Deadline Hollywood projected a global opening weekend of around $260 million, with a domestic five-day gross of $120–130 million.
 On July 5, 2025, the film was projected to make $312 million worldwide during its five-day opening weekend.

 The film made $30.5 million on its opening day, which led to projections for its five-day opening weekend increasing to $133.5 million.
 It then made $25.3 million the next day, which resulted in the opening weekend prediction being revised to $137.5 million.
 On July 4, it made $26.3 million at the domestic box office, which resulted in Deadline Hollywood revising its five-day domestic opening weekend box growth estimate to $141.2 million.
 On July 5, it made $35.6 million domestically, which resulted in Deadline Hollywood increasing its 5-day opening weekend projection to $145.3 million.
 It ended up debuting to $147.8 million over the five-day Fourth of July holiday, topping the box office, including $92 million for the three-day weekend, and $322.6 million worldwide during this time as well.

-In its second weekend, the film made $40.3 million, a 56.2% decline, finishing in second place behind newcomer Superman.
+In its second weekend, the film made $40.3 million, a 56.2% decline, finishing in second place behind then-newcomer Superman.
+Jurassic World Rebirth finished its run as seventh highest-grossing film of 2025 in the U.S. and Canada.